sjbrown/misc_work/genesis/rules.md

 ### Playing Originals

-To play an Original, set the song sheet in the middle of the table.
+To play an Original, set the song sheet within reach of all the players.
 On the song sheet are columns of squares.
 Each column is called a "song part".

 The bottom row is for the **Beats** player, the middle, for the **Melody** player, and the top for the **Front** player.
-Like bars of music, you will play song parts in order, from left-to-right.
+Like bars of music, song parts are played in order, from left-to-right.

 The player whose square is at the bottom of the song part starts it by rolling dice.
 Usually, this will be the **Beats** player.